SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 for example, reading a sentence whose end hasn't been written down yet --- yielding potentially incorrect results.

+..
+XXX The para above needs a heavy copyedit.
+   Long multiclause sentences are hard to read.

 Similarly,
-multiple accesses to the same area of memory at the same time can produce unpredictable or inconsistent behaviour if one of the accesses is writing to that memory.
+multiple accesses to the same area of memory at the same time can produce unpredictable or inconsistent behaviour.
 Two accesses to memory conflict if:

 * Both accesses use the same location in memory.